pptang/haskell-book-note/Chapter1.md

 ## 1.1

-- **Calculus** is one process for formalizing a method and **lambda calculus** formalizes the concept of effective computability, like turning machines.
+- **Calculus** is one process for formalizing a method and **lambda calculus** formalizes the concept of effective computability, like turing machines.
 - Haskell is a lambda calculus.

 ## 1.2